U.S. investigating Icahn, Mickelson in insider trading probe: source

 As a non-board member, Icahn owed no duty to Clorox shareholders.
 It is possible, though by no means definite, that Icahn owed a confidentiality duty to his own shareholders.

-Mickelson, 43, is currently playing at the Memorial Tournament in Dublin, Ohio ahead of the June 12-15 U.S. Open.

-The American player clinched his fifth major title at last year’s British Open.
-He would complete a career grand slam of the four majors by winning the U.S. Open, where he has been runner-up a record six times.

-Additional reporting by Mark Lamport-Stokes; Writing by Edwin Chan and Frances Kerry; Editing by Peter Henderson and Louise Heavens
+Reporting by Jennifer Ablan; Writing by Edwin Chan; Editing by Peter Henderson